mpenet/hirundo/README.md

 Helidon/Nima [RING](https://github.com/ring-clojure/ring/blob/master/SPEC) adapter for clojure, loom based

-It's early days to expect breakage.
+It's early days so expect breakage.
 But it mostly works already, just remember Nima is alpha2 status right now, so do not use this in prod please.